jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

-Locking is now needed to protect the `refmap` from concurrent access, and to generate atomic operations against its access.
-When getting a process from the `refmap`, the reference count of the backing `struct pid` is increased under protection of the `pidlock`
+Locking is now essential to protect the `refmap` from concurrent access, and to generate atomic operations.
+When getting a process from the `refmap`, the reference count of the backing `struct pid` increases under protection of the `pidlock`

 ```C
 struct process *pid_process(unsigned int pid)